Concerts

 2014 Bror Gunnar Jansson - Moan Snake Moan

-2015 Various - 40 Years
+2015 Various - 40 Years of Bear Family Records

 2016 Det Blev Handgemäng - Bugalú

-2019 Bror Gunnar Jansson - They Found My Body in a Bag
+2019 Bror Gunnar Jansson - They Found My Body In A Bag

 2021 Bror Gunnar Jansson - Faceless Evil, Nameless Fear